Customer Success

 Types of customer training tools

 Customer training tools are devices designed to help customers get the most out of a company's products and services.
-They could also be used by an organization to interact with their customers and provide them with additional services.
+They could also be used by an organization to interact with their customers and provide them with additional products and services.

 The different types of client training tools include:

-Videos provide step-by-step instructions for customers on how to use your products or services.
+• Videos provide step-by-step instructions for customers on how to use your products or services.

-Guides are usually text pages designed to educate clients on how your products or services work, what they entail and how best to use them.
+• Guides are usually text pages designed to educate clients on how your products or services work, what they entail and how best to use them.

-Live chats enable a company's customer service representatives to reply to any queries in real time and offer personalized support.
+• Live chats enable a company's customer service representatives to reply to any queries in real time and offer personalized support.

-4 Customer education program examples
+4 customer training program examples

-Shopify Learn
+1. Shopify Learn

 Shopify Learn is a public academy available to anyone looking to learn how to start and grow a successful business (including with Shopify).